Application and Hiring Process

 Once the applicants are “Ranked and Rated” they will be placed on a list comprised of all applicants in descending order from the highest score (Ranking) to the lowest, along with their rating.
 The JATC or their designee will determine each month how many apprentices are needed in each craft.
 Based on the number of needed apprentice, those scoring at the top of the list will be invited to make membership, working down the list until all spots are filled.
 If an applicant declines the invitation, a note will be made in their folder.
 The date, time, and method of contact will be noted and the applicant will be “skipped over.”
 The next highest scoring applicant will be placed in their position.
 After the number of Apprentice has been reached no more applicants will be considered for the program that month.
 Additional applicants may be added if the majority of the committee agrees to bring in additional Apprentice.
 Once the selected applicant has passed a drug screening, completed all paperwork and paid all fees they will become Apprentice or Pre-Apprentice.

 If an applicant demonstrates Journeyman status during the interview, the interview will stop.
 The applicant will be scheduled for the UBC Journeyman Testing for a future date not to exceed five days from the interview.
-The applicant will complete both a written test as well as a manipulative test using mechanical prints.
-If the applicant meets the passing standard on both evaluations, they will be granted Journeyman status.
+The applicant may be asked to complete manipulative test using prints as well as a written test.
+If the applicant meets the passing standard they will be granted Journeyman status.

 Applicants will remain on the list for two years and may request their application be updated to include newly acquired skills or training.
 After two years, applicants will be removed from the list and will need to begin the process again by reapplying.